 Where to stop on a road trip from Christchurch to Queenstown

-Here’s a perfect road trip itinerary for a drive from Christchurch to Queenstown.
+Here’s a short and sweet itinerary for a drive from Christchurch to Queenstown.

 a view of bright blue lake tekapo and clouds over snowy mountains in the distance